-ADDIS ABEBA – A strong leadership is needed in order to curb traffic accident and related deaths and injuries, said Vera Songwe, Executive Secretary of Economic Commission for Africa’s (ECA) .
+ADDIS ABEBA – A strong leadership is needed in order to curb traffic accident and related deaths and injuries in Africa, said Vera Songwe, Executive Secretary of Economic Commission for Africa’s (ECA) .

 The UN is marking a Global Road Safety Week, which runs from 6-12 May, this week.
 Its officials are rallying a call for strong leadership around the globe to advance road safety in countries and communities.